 Everything we do is to enhance your life in a positive way.
 When you make a qualifying purchase through the provided links, I may earn an affiliate commission from Amazon & other retailers.

 We're celebrating the birth of America with some fun patriotic recipes and activities!

 This American Flag Snack Tray is an easy way to jazz up an intimate 4th celebration with some patriotic color.
 It's SO fun to make...and healthy to boot!
 There are many different combinations you can try, and we've shared a few of our favorites with you here.
+Start with a great food tray for the foundation, like this large white melamine one or this clear acrylic one from Amazon.
 Have fun with it and let your fruit flag fly!

 12 ounces (or 1 pint) blueberries

 1 pound fresh red cherries

 Wash produce and arrange fruit and pretzels rows to resemble an American flag.
 Easy peasy!

 Not loving these fruits?
 Need to avoid dairy?
 Substitute bananas for the yogurt-covered pretzels, grapes or blackberries for the blueberries, and raspberries or watermelon for the cherries.

 Try arranging the fruit onto kabobs for easier eating.